- Home

 Whenever you go out butterflying or are just sitting on your back porch, keep a list of the butterflies you see and how many of each.
 Be sure to record the location and date of each sighting and the observers.
 If the town and county of the sightings are not well known, record those also.
 Finally, if you see any other interesting things such as caterpillars (if you can identify them) or a female butterfly laying eggs, see if you can also identify the plant and send this information along as well.

 You can send your records to Bill either as you make them or at the end of the season.
 Send them on our standard checklist record sheets or in any other form that you prefer.
-You can send your records to us by contacting us via this web site.

 Lots of information about the Monarch Butterfly